scipy-conference/scipy_proceedings/papers/david_dotson/david_dotson.rst

 ``datreant`` fundamentally serves as a Pythonic interface to the filesystem, bringing value to datasets and analysis results by making them easily accessible now and later.
 As data structures and file formats change, ``datreant`` objects can always be used in the same way to supplement the way these tools are used.

-Because a ``Treant`` is both a Python object and a filesystem object, they work remarkably well with distributed computation libraries such as dask.distributed_ [Roc15]_ and workflow execution frameworks such as Fireworks_ [Jai15]_.
+Because each Treant is both a Python object and a filesystem object, they work remarkably well with distributed computation libraries such as dask.distributed_ [Roc15]_ and workflow execution frameworks such as Fireworks_ [Jai15]_.
 Treant metadata features such as tags and categories can be used for automated workflows, including backups and remote copies to external compute resources, making work on datasets less imperative and more declarative when desired.

 .. _dask.distributed: http://distributed.readthedocs.io